-My brain is bifurcated.
 I write analytical technical material by day and turn into a creative philosopher by night.
 I've won awards such as Lunch Ticket's Diana Woods Memorial Award for Creative Nonfiction, Traveler's Tales Solas Award, and others.
-I give back by covering contemporary nonfiction, Asian literature, and world indigenous literature for Ploughshares, PANK, The Rumpus, and other lit mags.
+I give back by covering contemporary nonfiction, world literature, and indigenous books for PANK, Ploughshares, and other lit mags.

 "Making Home," an essay included in HOME, an annual anthology from Outrider Press (affiliated w/Tallgrass Writers Guild)

 Lunch Ticket's Diana Woods Memorial Award in Nonfiction: "Fragile Rat"

 Crack the Spine: "Chicken Little: Twenty-Eight Months Sober"

 "Back to the Cult," winner of Sinclair Community College/Antioch Writers Workshop (Midwest) 2015 contest, originally published in Flights Magazine.
 Also published in EastLit.

 Electric Literature: "Native Voices Won't Be Silenced," an interview with Elissa Washuta